Exercise and Muscle Soreness

 When is DOMS something else, say a muscle strain or joint sprain?
 When pain is localized and causes swelling these are warning signs of injury.
 Also if DOMS lingers for more than a few days, be sure to scale back your exercise.
 You probably did too much and pushing through that might not be a good idea.
 The worst thing to do is do too much so that you can’t keep regularly exercising.
 Push yourself to be stronger and more fit, but be mindful when you notice a few warning signs of injury.
 Take care of yourself and if something doesn’t feel right, seek medical attention.

-My name is Monique Serpas, PT, DPT.
-I am a physical therapist that practices at HealthReach Rehab-Norhshore in Glendale,WI.
+My name is Monique Serpas, PT, DPT, OCS.
+I am a physical therapist and board-certified Orthopaedic Clinical Specialist practicing at the Southeast Louisiana Healthcare System in New Orleans, LA.
 I realize how difficult it can be to overcome an injury or manage a chronic condition and am focused on helping my clients achieve wellness through a physically active lifestyle.
 I treat orthopaedic, balance, and vestibular disorders and practice using a combination of hands-on manual therapy, therapeutic exercise, and education.
 This enables my patients to assist in their own recovery and injury prevention.
-I worked with a multidisciplinary team at HealthReach to develop an evidence-based program for the prevention of falls in older adults.
-I also developed a golf rehab and injury prevention program for HealthReach Sports Medicine.
+I also have developed fall prevention and golf-related rehab programs in the past.
 I hold a Doctor of Physical Therapy from Concordia University Wisconsin (2008) and a Bachelor of Science in Kinesiology from Louisiana State University (2004).
-I am a member of the American Physical Therapy Association (APTA), Wisconsin Physical Therapy Association (WPTA), and the Orthopaedic and Neurology sections of the APTA.
-I serve on the state board of the WPTA.
+I am a member of the American Physical Therapy Association (APTA), Louisiana Physical Therapy Association (LPTA), and the Orthopaedic and Neurology sections of the APTA.

-If you want to connect beyond the blog, click on the following social network icons to find me:
+If you want to connect beyond the blog, m...@geaux2pt.com or click on the following social network icons: